isomerpages/tp-virtualcampus/_events/Calendar.md

 				<p style="margin-top:0%">
 					Calling all CCA advisors!
 Celebrate your students’ contributions, passion and spirit.
 Inspire them to continue the good fight.
 					<br><br>
-					The TSEA nomination period has <b>closed</b>.
+					Nominations for the TSEA 2023 have&nbsp;<b>closed</b>.
 Watch this space for the release of the award results!
 				</p>
 			<br>
 		</td>